St. Maroun's Cathedral, Sydney

-The St. Maron's Cathedral, also called St Maroun’s Cathedral, is a Maronite rite Eastern Catholic Church cathedral church, located in Redfern, in Sydney, New South Wales, Australia.
+St. Maroun's Cathedral, also called St Maron's Cathedral, is a Maronite rite Eastern Catholic Church cathedral and church, located in the suburb of Redfern, in Sydney, New South Wales, Australia.

-It is the main temple of the Maronite Catholic Eparchy of Saint Maron of Sydney (Eparchia Sancti Maronis Sydneyensis Maronitarum) which was created by Pope Paul VI in 1973 through the papal bull, Illo fretis Concilii.
+St. Maroun's Cathedral is the main church of the Maronite Catholic Eparchy of Saint Maron of Sydney (Eparchia Sancti Maronis Sydneyensis Maronitarum).
+Saint Maroun's was first established on 10 January 1897.
+The Eparchy, itself, was created by Pope Paul VI later in 1973 through the papal bull, Illo fretis Concilii.
 The administration of the Eparchy is overseen by the Roman Catholic Archdiocese of Sydney.